fivequarters/fusebit.io/src/_blog/_posts/using-stackoverflow-with-everyauth.md

 ### Authorize Route

 EveryAuth middleware enables your application to perform an authorization flow for a particular service.
-EveryAuth provides an out-of-the-box shared StackOverflow OAuth Client so that you can get up and running quickly.
+EveryAuth provides an out-of-the-box shared Stack Overflow OAuth Client so that you can get up and running quickly.

 EveryAuth simplifies a lot the authorization flow: